 Throughout the year, there are lots of activities which require little formal organisation such as walking, climbing, cycling, golf and sightseeing.
 The cottage has a huge stock of maps, books and information that will not fail to inspire.
 Red letter days are marked in the calendar.
 These are events which may require booking or have fixed timetables.

 Secret Bothy is located on the battlefield where Jacobites and government troops clashed in 1689.
 It was one of the bloodiest events in Scottish history, spawning legends, folklore and an industry in heritage tourism.
-The National Trust for Scotland visitor centre is the starting point of the Jacobite Trail which marks all the important historic sites of the era of Jacobite rebellion.
+The nearby National Trust for Scotland visitor centre is the starting point of the Jacobite Trail.

 Secret Bothy is surrounded by munros, corbetts and grahams and yet still offers plenty of relatively flat walking that is easily accessed.
 White water, wild water and adventure activities in water or land are available through qualified companies, established nearby.
-Pony trekking on bombproof Highland ponies is available at Blair Castle; trick riding lessons can be arranged with daredevil Riders of the Storm; and the International Horse Trials at Blair Castle are a magnet for all equestrian fans.
+Trick horseriding lessons can be arranged with daredevil Riders of the Storm; and the International Horse Trials at Blair Castle are a magnet for all equestrian fans.

 Want to run, ski, cycle, mountain bike, fish, shoot or play golf?
 Interested in wildlife, birds or natural history?
-Need to know about concerts of classical music, the poetry path or what’s on at Pitlochry Festival Theatre?
+Need to know about concerts of classical music, the Poetry Path or what’s on at Pitlochry Festival Theatre?
 How far is it to the V & A Dundee?
-Tell us what you would like to know before arrival and we will provide full details.
+Tell us what you would like to know before arrival and we will help.